YA Program Employment: Legal Requirements

 Child Labor Laws:

 - YA students enrolled in approved YA programs and their employers are subject to all state and federal child labor laws regarding the employment of minors.
-Readers should refer to DWD Child Labor Laws for descriptions of occupations or activities which are normally prohibited to minors.
+Readers should refer to DWD Employment of Monors and Work Permits for descriptions of occupations or activities which are normally prohibited to minors.

-- Students and employers must comply with child labor laws with regard to aily/weekly hours, time of day, employment, etc.
+- Students and employers must comply with child labor laws with regard to daily/weekly hours, time of day, employment, etc.

 - Enrolled in an approved DWD YA program